Understanding Unix filesystem timestamps

 A less "drastic" alternative to completely disabling atime is to use relatime. relatime was developed to mitigate the problems that disabling atime can present.

-NOTE!
-By default on most major Linux distribution, all filesystems are now mounted with relatime enabled.
+By default, all filesystems are now mounted with relatime enabled, on most Linux distributions.

 When you write to a NAND cell, or when you erase it, the electrons jump through the insulating layers via the Fowler-Nordheim Tunneling and that is what eventually physically wears our the SSD.